briangonzalez/cocoa-rack/README.md

 Demo
 -----
-The following gif shows the app bundled with this repo, called TalkApp, which speaks text which you type.
+The following gif shows the app bundled with this repo, called **TalkApp**, which speaks text which you type.
 Follow the directions above to try it out.
 <img src="https://raw.github.com/briangonzalez/cocoa-rack/master/server/public/images/cocoa-rack.gif">

 About & Credits